Madden NFL Mobile: Blitz Tournaments

-Originally implemented in MM18, Blitz Tournaments were a mode that took place every weekend that put opponents in a head-to-head match, usually with a modification to the gameplay (i.e. Only being able to call pass plays, having a limited amount of plays to score, etc.).
+Originally implemented in MM18, Blitz Tournaments were a mode that took place every weekend that put opponents in a head-to-head match, usually with a modification to the gameplay (i.e. Only being able to call pass plays, having a limited number of plays to score, etc.).
 Players had to get as many wins as possible over the course of the weekend, with the top players receiving sought after player cards as a reward.
 This mode was released to overwhelming success, becoming one of the most popular game modes in Madden Mobile's history.

 When Madden NFL Overdrive launched, the mode was not initially included in the game, which came as both a shock and disappointment to many returning players.
 However, the mode was re-released in December 2018, with a few changes.
 Now, blitz tournaments run through the entire week, instead of just the weekends.
 Tournaments now use Overdrive instead of the original head-to-head mode, and have yet to include any gameplay modifiers in the tournaments thus far.
 Doing well in these tournaments awards players with a currency they can use for a variety of rewards, including elite and diamond players, grab bag packs, and 94 OVR Blitz Tournament Masters.
 While the mode is popular, it most likely will not see the success it had the year before.